 It’s an eerie atmosphere with the installation all to myself.
 I also feel what is unmistakably guilt as I tread on the “screaming” faces.
 Am I walking over representations of living breathing people?
 I think these feelings are in fact necessary, that I need to have these feelings of loss.
 Something important has been taken away.
 It’s as if the sculpture asks: “Germany is presently incomplete – will the country ever heal and be complete again?”

-On 19 November 2012, I made the photos above with a Canon EOS450D camera and the video above with a 4th-generation iPod Touch.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-2YP.
+On 19 November 2012, I made all photos above with a Canon EOS450D/Rebel XSi camera and the video with a 4th-generation iPod Touch.
+This important museum is in my list of urban G-E-M-S for Berlin.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-2YP.